Lascaux: Images

 The most famous section of the cave is The Hall of the Bulls where bulls, equines, aurochs, stags, and the only bear in the cave are depicted.
-The four black bulls, or aurochs, are the dominant figures among the 36 animals represented here.
+The four black auroch bulls are the dominant figures among the 36 animals represented here.
 One of the bulls is 5.2 m long, the largest animal discovered so far in cave art.
 Additionally, the bulls appear to be in motion.

 A painting referred to as "The Crossed Bison", found in the chamber called the Nave, demonstrates some of the earliest use of occlusion and transparency in human art.
 Two bison are depicted tail to tail.
 One in the foreground and one in the background.
 The back legs of one bison overlaps with the other to create the illusion of depth.
 Their rear quarters also overlap and express some transparency due to a curve outlining the rear of the background bison.
 Occlusion and transparency can be found in other works in Lascaux, but also in earlier works, 30 kya, in Chauvet Cave, and occlusion was fully realized by at least Egyptian era works.
 The developing artistic skills seen in the caves, along with the use of shadow in classical art, eventually led to the development of perspective during the Renaissance.
 In the mid-20th century, Pablo Picasso visited Lascaux Caves and famously said upon exiting that "we have learned nothing in twelve thousand years".